Updated 7 October 2022

 Statement Wedding Flowers from Northern Ireland

 The flowers at this wedding deserve a whole section on their own because Gillian from Flowers by Mee pulled it out of the bag.
-Jill’s style is such that you can spot one of her bouquet’s a mile off.
+Gill’s style is such that you can spot one of her bouquet’s a mile off.
 But the hexagon backdrop, created by Éimear’s brother was beautifully styled with the most striking arrangement.
 Complimented with Éimear’s flower crown, the floral design set off the Autumnal boho feel of this wedding perfectly.

 Autumn Wedding Photos by a Larchfield Wedding Photographer

 Autumn light is probably my favourite light.
 There’s something so magical about it.
 And sunset is at a brilliant time for an Autumn wedding because I can whisk my couples away for a quick portrait session between courses, and no one notices they’re gone.